Morningstar88/X/README.md

 ## [Please check our big list of AIs](https://github.com/Morningstar88/X/blob/main/list_of_AIs.md)

-Our AIs can help you raise your first 500USD, learn how to write a Readme, and learn how to scale a project.
+Our AIs are helpful, and very knowledgable.

 <br>
 <br>